MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 ### Supported browsers

 This setting works with all browsers.
 However, to satisfy a device policy, like a compliant device requirement, the following operating systems and browsers are supported.
-Operating Systems and browsers that have fallen out of mainstream support aren’t shown on this list:
+Operating Systems and browsers out of mainstream support aren’t shown on this list:

 | Operating Systems | Browsers |
 | :-- | :-- |